 The LA Phil Story

-The orchestra has a substantial catalog of concerts available online, including the first full-length classical music video released on iTunes.
-In November 2018, the Los Angeles Philharmonic and Music & Artistic Director Gustavo Dudamel released Tchaikovsky’s The Nutcracker with Deutsche Grammophon, and, in March 2019, will release a live recording featuring the music of John Williams, as well as a comprehensive box set celebrating the orchestra’s 100th anniversary.
-In 2016, the Los Angeles Philharmonic and Conductor Laureate Esa-Pekka Salonen were nominated for a Grammy® for Best Classical Compendium for their live recording of Frank Zappa’s 200 Motels.
-Rhapsody in Blue: Opening Night Concert and Gala was telecast as part of the PBS performing arts series Great Performances and garnered a 2012 Emmy nomination.
-In 2011, the Los Angeles Philharmonic and Gustavo Dudamel won a Grammy® for Best Orchestral Performance for their recording of the Brahms Symphony No. 4.
-In 1974, the Los Angeles Philharmonic under the baton of Zubin Mehta won an Academy Award® for The Bolero, a 30-minute short subject featuring Maurice Ravel’s famous orchestral work.
+Throughout its history, the LA Phil has been recognized by the entertainment industry.
+In 2016, the Los Angeles Philharmonic and Esa-Pekka Salonen were nominated for a Grammy for Best Classical Compendium for their live recording of Frank Zappa’s 200 Motels.
+Rhapsody in Blue: Opening Night Concert and Gala was telecast as part of the PBS series Great Performances and garnered a 2012 Emmy nomination.
+In 2012, the LA Phil and Gustavo Dudamel won a Grammy® Award for Best Orchestral Performance for their recording of Brahms’ Symphony No. 4.
+In 1974, the LA Phil under Zubin Mehta won an Academy Award® for The Bolero, a 30-minute short subject featuring Maurice Ravel’s famous orchestral work.

-The Los Angeles Philharmonic was founded by William Andrews Clark, Jr., a millionaire and amateur musician, who established the city’s first permanent symphony orchestra in 1919.
-Walter Henry Rothwell became its first Music Director, serving until 1927; since then, ten renowned conductors have served in that capacity: Georg Schnéevoigt (1927–1929); Artur Rodziński (1929–1933); Otto Klemperer (1933–1939); Alfred Wallenstein (1943–1956); Eduard van Beinum (1956–1959); Zubin Mehta (1962–1978); Carlo Maria Giulini (1978–1984); André Previn (1985–1989); Esa-Pekka Salonen (1992–2009); and Gustavo Dudamel (2009–present).
+The Los Angeles Philharmonic was founded by William Andrews Clark, Jr., a philanthropist and amateur musician, who established it as the city’s first permanent symphony orchestra in 1919.
+Walter Henry Rothwell became its first Music Director, serving until 1927; since then, 10 renowned conductors have served in that capacity: Georg Schnéevoigt (1927–1929), Artur Rodziński (1929–1933), Otto Klemperer (1933–1939), Alfred Wallenstein (1943–1956), Eduard van Beinum (1956–1959), Zubin Mehta (1962–1978), Carlo Maria Giulini (1978–1984), André Previn (1985–1989), Esa-Pekka Salonen (1992–2009), and Gustavo Dudamel (2009–present).